-(a) A local resident is an individual who resides within a seventy-five kilometer (75 km) radius of the centre of a job site which is beyond daily commuting distance from Edmonton or Calgary or other locations where a hiring hall is located, and has resided within such radius of the site for a period of not less than six (6) months prior to being engaged on the project.
-It is understood that the hiring of local residents shall be subject to the hiring procedures and prerogatives set out in this agreement.

-(b) Process for Determining Local Status
+- (a) A local resident is an individual who resides within a 75 kilometer radius of the centre of a job site which is beyond daily commuting distance from Edmonton or Calgary or other locations where a hiring hall is located, and has resided within such radius of the site for a period of not less than 6 months prior to being engaged on the project.
+It is understood that the hiring of local residents shall be subject to the hiring procedures and prerogatives set out in this agreement. - (b) Process for Determining Local Status